We're giving you the chance to win back the value of your meal - every time you dine this month!

 If you’re hiring a private dining room at a restaurant, most require a minimum spend or a minimum cost per head to hire the room, rather than charging you venue hire costs.
 Corrigan’s in Mayfair, for example, does not charge room hire and instead charges each of its spaces on a minimum food and drink spend, which keeps the focus on the meal.

-Equally, exclusive use of the entire restaurant is likely to incur a rental fee, on top of the cost of food and drink.
+That said, exclusive use of the entire restaurant is likely to incur a rental fee, on top of the cost of food and drink.
 The type of restaurant will also dictate its prices.
 A small, family-run restaurant in your local town is likely to be cheaper than a larger fine dining spot in central London.
+To help give more of an idea, below we've drawn up a rough guide to restaurant wedding hire costs.

 What does a typical restaurant wedding look like?